Opto-acoustic imaging represents a breakthrough in diagnostic imaging technology.

 - Benign growths have variable blood (hemoglobin) concentration with relatively more oxygenation.

-Functional information has direct relevance to tumor pathophysiology and supports a clinician’s decision-making as to a lesion’s malignancy and the need for biopsy.
+Functional information has direct relevance to tumor pathophysiology and supports a clinician’s decision-making as to a lesion’s malignancy and the need for breast biopsies.

 Opto-acoustic imaging may permit the identification of tumors as small as 3 mm and has demonstrated the ability to see submillimeter vascular structures.
 Early detection is important, because biologically advanced tumors are more capable of metastasis.